Marohn-Group/mmodel/docs/tutorial_modifier.rst

       - Apply ``print_inputs`` and ``print_output`` shortcuts to individual nodes
         that print out intermediate variable values during node execution.

-apply a modifier to a node or model
+Apply a modifier to a node or model
 -----------------------------------

 For example, to add a loop modifier to the node "add":